telhawk-systems/telhawk-proxy/EVENT_EXAMPLE.md

 - No PII (personally identifiable information) is collected by default

 ### CloudFlare & CloudFront Headers
-When `TRUST_PROXY=true`, GoTrack will extract geolocation from CDN headers:
+When `TRUST_PROXY=true`, TelHawk Proxy will extract geolocation from CDN headers:
 - CloudFlare: `CF-IPCountry`, etc.
 - CloudFront: `CloudFront-Viewer-Country`, `CloudFront-Viewer-City`, etc.

 **Note:** These headers are currently **not fully implemented** - see [MISSING_FEATURES.md](MISSING_FEATURES.md) for planned enhancements.

 ### Multiple Targets
-Currently, GoTrack forwards requests to a single `FORWARD_DESTINATION`.
+Currently, TelHawk Proxy forwards requests to a single `FORWARD_DESTINATION`.
 Support for multiple relay targets is planned - see [MISSING_FEATURES.md](MISSING_FEATURES.md).

 ### Data Sinks
 Events can be simultaneously written to multiple sinks: